Shock formation for the Burgers-Hilbert equation: Introduction

 We change the physical variables $(x,t)$ to the modulated self-similar variables $(X,s)$ by the transformation \eqref{eq:selftransform} below, and map $u$ to $U$ by \eqref{eq:uUrelation} accordingly.
 The role of the dynamic modulation variables is to enforce the constraints \eqref{eq:constraints}: the function $\tau(t)$ provides precise information on the blowup time, the function $\xi(t)$ provides precise information on the blowup location, while $\kappa(t)=u\big(\xi(t),t\big)$ controls the amplitude at the blowup location.

 We then rewrite the BH equation into an equivalent self-similar evolution equation \eqref{eq:ansatz} for $U$.
 We obtain the evolution equations \eqref{eq:tau}, \eqref{eq:kappaxi} for $\tau,\kappa,\xi$ from the constraints \eqref{eq:constraints}.
 The blowup time $T_*$ corresponds to $s=+\infty$ and the proposed blowup location $x_*:=\xi(T_*)$ corresponds to $X=0$.
-Shock formation at $x_*$ corresponds to $\partial_XU(0,s)=-1$, and the regularity at other points corresponds to the spacial decay of $\partial_XU(X,s)$ for $X\to\pm\infty$.
+Shock formation at $x_*$ corresponds to $\partial_XU(0,s)=-1$, and the regularity at other points corresponds to the spatial and temporal decays of $\partial_XU(X,s)$.
 Thus Theorem \ref{thm:main} follows directly from Theorem \ref{thm:self}.

 The proof of Theorem \ref{thm:self} utilizes a bootstrap argument: we first choose a fixed initial datum satisfying some quantitative properties, then assume that the solution satisfies some worsened quantitative properties.
 Using these assumptions, we a posteriori show that we can improve those bounds by a factor $<1$.
-Thus those properties can be propagated in time as long as the smooth solution exits, and we close the bootstrap argument and obtain a solution with those properties.
+Thus those properties can be propagated in time as long as the smooth solution exists, and we close the bootstrap argument and obtain a solution with those properties.
 The pointwise convergence is not part of the bootstrap as we will prove it a posteriori.

 \textbf{Step 1:} We derive the self-similar time evolution of $\|U(\cdot,s)+e^\frac{s}{2}\kappa\|_{L^2}$ and prove that $\|\partial_XU(\cdot,s)\|_{L^2}$ and $\|\partial^5_XU(\cdot,s)\|_{L^2}$ are bounded for all $s$, thus showing a unique solution in $H^5(\mathbb{R})$ exists for all $s$.
 We will also use these $L^2$-estimates to bound the Hilbert transform terms.
 We now explain why we need to go up to the 5th order derivative.
 In the next step, we will need $L^\infty$-information on $\partial^j_XU$ for $j=0,...,4$.
 To give an $L^\infty$-estimate of $\partial_X^jU(\cdot,s)$ we need to estimate $\|H[\partial_X^jU](\cdot,s)\|_{L^\infty}$ as it appears in the forcing term, and this requires one more derivative.